Nowosad/bespatial/README.md

 ## Example

 Let’s start by attaching relevant packages and reading example data `mosaic`.
-This dataset contains 12 raster layers, where each has the equal number of cells with values 1 and 2 (identical compositions), but they are differently arranged in space (different configurations).
+This dataset contains 12 raster layers, where each has an equal number of cells with values 1 and 2 (identical compositions), but they are differently arranged in space (different configurations).